 The Group holds derivative financial instruments to hedge its foreign currency and interest rate exposures.
-Embedded derivatives are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.
 Derivatives are initially measured at fair value.
 Subsequent to initial recognition, derivatives are measured at fair value, and changes therein are recognized in profit or loss.